ToolEditor/Get-Wifi/README.md

 This vbs script only works on windows !

 How to use this script 👇
-* copy this script in pendrive
+* copy this script in pendrive.
 * run on your windows environment by double clicking.

 How it works 👇